 They even support trusts, if you are planning to leave behind a legacy.

-All you need to open an account is $100.
-Each new investment also requires a minimum investment of $100.
+All you need to open an account is $100 and subsequent investments also require a minimum investment of $100.

 This is a little higher than the other peer lending platforms that might only require $25 per note, but, $100 is still a reasonable amount that makes it easy to diversify with a small account balance.
 For example, investing $1000 at $100 per note means you can invest in 10 different loans.